-Millions of Syrians have escaped across borders, fleeing the bombs and bullets that have devastated home.
+Millions of Syrians have escaped across borders, fleeing the bombs and bullets that have devastated their homes.

-Turkey hosts over 3.2 million registered Syrians.
-The majority of them live in urban areas, with around 260,000 accommodated in the 21 government-run refugee camps.
+The vast majority of Syrian refugees in the neighbouring countries live in urban areas, with around only 8 per cent accommodated in refugee camps.

-In Lebanon, life is a daily struggle for many Syrian refugees, who have little or no financial resources.
+In Lebanon, life is a daily struggle for more than a million Syrian refugees, who have little or no financial resources.
 Around 70 per cent live below the poverty line.
-There are no formal refugee camps and, as a result, more than a million registered Syrians are scattered throughout more than 2,100 urban and rural communities and locations, often sharing small basic lodgings with other refugee families in overcrowded conditions.
+There are no formal refugee camps and, as a result, Syrians are scattered throughout more than 2,100 urban and rural communities and locations, often sharing small basic lodgings with other refugee families in overcrowded conditions.

 "They gave us biscuits, cheese, dates, dry meat – all very nice...
 And they gave us mats, blankets and kitchenware."